-Below is a brief overview about Latent Semantic Indexing (LSI) and Natural Language Processing (NLP) that is used to index websites and present data in search engine results pages (SERPs) to the audience.
+Below is a brief overview about Latent Semantic Indexing (LSI) and Natural Language Processing (NLP) that is used to index websites and present data in Search Engine Results Pages (SERPs).

-Historically, search engines used algorithms called Latent Semantic Indexing (LSI) algorithms to present data in the search engine results pages (SERPs).
+Historically, search engines used Latent Semantic Indexing (LSI) algorithms to present data in Search Engine Results Pages (SERPs).
 Latent Semantic Indexing looks and records patterns of word distribution (specifically, word co-occurrence) across a set of documents.
 In addition to recording which keywords a document contains, the method examines the document collection as a whole, to see which other documents contain some of those same words.
 Latent Semantic Indexing considers documents that have many words in common to be semantically close, and ones with few words in common to be semantically distant.

-In other words, the purpose of either algorithm, Latent Semantic Indexing (LSI) or Natural Language Processing (NLP) is to produce Search Engine Results Pages (SERPs) that are up-to-date and relevant to the user.
-In laymen's terms, search engine algorithms frequently stir the pot to allow newer sites to appear to a vast and ever changing audience.
-However, if the site is not properly coded, your chances of visibility exponentially decline.
+In other words, the purpose of either algorithm, Latent Semantic Indexing (LSI) or Natural Language Processing (NLP) is to produce Search Engine Results Pages (SERPs) that are up-to-date and relevant to the user who is performing a web search query.

 The answer is unfortunately - as long as it takes.
 While no individual outside of the search engine research laboratories at Goggle, Yahoo, Bing, and every other search engine knows precisely what determines algorithmic search engine positioning, Teknowerkz meticulously review's dozens of criteria before implementing an SEO campaign.
-This methodical approach is intended to ensure that your website is ready to receive maximum exposure.
+This methodical approach is intended to ensure that your website is ready to receive maximum visibility.